terkelg/stopgap/readme.md

 ### opts.dir
 Type: `String`

 Custom path for the directory.
-Path is created recursivly.
+Path is created recursively.

 Defaults to the system tmp directory.